salesforcecli/plugin-api/messages/graphql.md

 # flags.body.summary

-File to use as the body for the request.
+File or content with GraphQL statement.
 Specify "-" to read from standard input.